mozilla/cbindgen/README.md

 ## Future work

-1. Add a validation step to catch common issues
-2. Better support for types with fully specified names
+1. Better support for types with fully specified names
-3. Better support for finding dependencies managed by Cargo
-4. Support for generating a FFI interface for a Struct+Impl
+2. Support for generating a FFI interface for a Struct+Impl
-5. ...
+3. ...